 Geophagus Surinamensis, also known as the Redstriped Eartheater is one of the more peaceful species of cichlid to keep.
 It is called Eartheater for its habit of taking mouthfuls of sand and gravel to search for food.
 The species is prized for its beautiful, almost neon markings, peaceful nature, and low maintenance.
-Here is everything you need to know to successfully keep Geophagus Surinamensis.
+Here is everything you need to know to keep Geophagus Surinamensis successfully.

 The Redstriped Eartheater is a cichlid species that is native mainly to the Amazon river basin and Suriname river system in Suriname, South America.
 They are a bottom-dwelling species and can be found in calm pools and backwaters where there is ample rock for shelter and gravel for them to hunt through.